Husband would drive the truck back to Kansas and along with the local EAA folks, unload the components at its new home

 Nothing in the schedule had changed.
 This was just an unexpected extra step in the process.
 Included in this step would be dealing with the coulda, woulda, shouldas while sorting out my rather shaken psyche.

 I was glad for a couple of pilot friends with whom to process the event out loud, which we did on the flight to Texas and over a late lunch.
-Once they were on their way, I had the evening and next day to myself to continue the process.
+Once on their way, I had the evening and next day to myself to continue the process.

 As a retired air traffic controller I had been on the other side of the microphone in aircraft emergency situations.
 As an incident and accident investigator, I had listened to and proceeded quite a few emergency events.
 I was glad for the experience and training in dealing with these things.
-However, being on the pilot side, required I draw on that foundation and then some.
+However, on the pilot side, required I draw on that foundation and then some.

 Processing The Mayday And Moving On